Trying different parenting styles and approaches can help you to decide about your baby’s care. Read on to find an approach to suit you.

 - Where can you get information you trust?

 - Who can give you support?

 - What just ‘feels’ right to you?

 Listening to your baby

 Babies — like adults — are individuals.
 Before you have your baby it’s impossible to know what approach will be best for you and them.

 Even very young babies can have clear preferences about what they like and dislike.
 Some seem happiest when they are being carried all the time.
 Others prefer the predictability of regular nap times during the day.
 So your baby’s temperament, personality and health is likely to influence your parenting decisions.

 It can help to bear in mind that there is not one single ‘right’ approach to parenting – babies will thrive in many different environments.
 What’s important is your love, which will help your baby feel secure and cared for.

-Ultimately, the decision is yours to make based on what makes you and your family feel happy and confident.
+Ultimately, the decision is yours to make, change and adapt based on what makes you and your family feel happy and confident.

 Whether or not you adopt a routine is a personal decision.
 If you decide to adopt a routine, it is worth bearing in mind that: